 |17.||Sony A7 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M5 II lacks such a headphone port.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the A7 III are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the A7 III followed on from the Sony A7 II.
+The A7 III is a recent model that features in the current product line-up of Sony.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.